 Having a credit card is essential for your life in Canada.
 Not only does it give you the flexibility of making purchases on credit, but it also helps you build your credit history.
 However, there are many credit card options to pick from, so keep the following criteria in mind to find a credit card that’s best for you:

 - Rewards: Depending on the type of credit card you select, you may receive rewards in the form of cash back on purchases, travel points, or other rewards.
 RBC’s online tool helps you choose a credit card based on various criteria, including the type of rewards you’re interested in.
+Some banks also offer exclusive loyalty or reward programs.
+For instance, with the RBC Rewards program, you can use the reward points you earn on credit card purchases for travel, merchandise, gift cards, and even to pay off your bills.

 - International usage: If you’re planning to travel abroad often, check if the credit cards you’re considering will allow you to make purchases abroad and compare international usage fees.

-- Additional benefits: Some credit cards come with additional features like discounts or cashback on certain purchases, personal or travel insurance, airport lounge access, etc. You may also have the option to add optional benefits for a small fee.
+- Additional benefits: Some credit cards come with additional features like discounts or cashback on certain purchases, personal or travel insurance, airport lounge access, etc. You may also have the option to add additional benefits for a small fee.

 - Offers and joining bonuses: While comparing credit cards, you may come across limited-time offers on certain credit cards.
 These offers could entitle you to extra rewards or cash back if you meet certain qualifying criteria during the initial months of usage.

 As a newcomer in Canada, choosing a bank account and credit card will likely be a top priority for you.
 The banking system and financial products may be very different from those in your home country, so take the time to understand each product and select a bank account and credit card that best fits your needs.
-Remember that you are not tied down to the banking products you choose when you first arrive, so you can always upgrade to a higher tier account or credit card later.
+Remember that you are not tied down to the banking products you choose when you first arrive, so you can always upgrade to a higher tier or different account or credit card later.